 Recently, I read a thought-provoking article by Bohyun Kim in Information Today, which I mentioned in my recent newsletter, where she talked about “data-ism.”
 She defined this term as data replacing our thinking to validate or invalidate a hypothesis, with data and algorithms seen as “a superior means to process data” and find meaning in it, as compared to human thoughts.
 She added that such a concept is enabled not by a particular technology but by a “specific group of people who will benefit from implementing data-ism society-wide at the cost of others outside that group” like those behind Facebook and Google.
 This brings me to She-Ra and the Princesses of Power where one character embodies this ideal above anyone else: Entrapta.
 You could say she is a dataist, pure and simple.
 However, she may not fully fall into this category as she has her own thoughts and experiences, like when she tries to stop the portal from opening or her decision to join Bow, Adora, and the other heroes.
 Admittedly, she is one of my favorite characters, correctly described as autistic by the show’s existing fandom, even having a tag on Archive of Our Own: “Autistic Entrapta.”
 After all, she is autistic as noted on a leaked character sheet for the show itself.
-This is part of the reason I included her in some of my fan fictions, noted later within this post.
+This is part of the reason she was included in fan fictions of a person I know, as noted later within this post.

 I must warn you, for those who haven’t finished Season 4 of She-Ra and the Princesses of Power, that there are some spoilers, not only for that season but for the whole show.
 Long story short, Entrapta is a princess with prehensile hair who is a scientist and inventor always trying to tinker with ancient technology.
 A number of her experiments go terribly wrong, like the creation of murderous robots in “System Failure” (her debut in the series).
 She is originally portrayed as deep into her work and about experimenting with ancient technology (“First Ones tech”).
 In a later episode, she is unintentionally stranded in the Fright Zone, in “No Princess Left Behind“, the aftermath of the kidnapping in “Princess Prom.”
 This is where the villains, known as the Horde, have their home base.
 She later joins them in “The Beacon.”